cdcabrera/apidoc-mock/CONTRIBUTING.md

 # Contributing

 ## Commits
-For consistency we make use of [Conventional Commits](https://www.conventionalcommits.org).
+We make use of [Conventional Commits](https://www.conventionalcommits.org).
 It's encouraged that commit messaging follow the format
   ```
   <type>[optional scope]: <description>